The Covid change culture is here

 One area of emphasis is the circulation of fresh air and we are increasingly being asked for advice about how best to ventilate workspaces.
 While air conditioning and comfort cooling still have a role to play, we can advise facilities managers on making workplaces safe when windows and doors are increasingly being left open.

-If you’d like help adapting your workplace, please contact MPL Interiors today.
+If you’d like an office designer London to help adapt your workplace, please contact MPL Interiors today.